graphile/migrate/README.md

 ## Setup

-`graphile-migrate` requires two databases: the first is your main database against which you perform development, the second is a "shadow" database which is used by the system to test migrations are consistent.
+In development, `graphile-migrate` requires two databases in development: the first is your main development database, the second is a "shadow" database which is used by the system to test migrations are consistent.
 You should never interact with the "shadow" database directly.
+In production you'll only have the main database.

 All members of your team should run the same PostgreSQL version to ensure that the shadow dump matches for everyone (one way of achieving this is through